-With button A not pressed the two input signal is a logical 1 and you should see both the yellow trace at just under 5V, indicating a logical 1 state.
-The green trace should be near 0V indicating a logical 0 state.
+With button A not pressed the input signal is a logical 1 and you should see the yellow trace at just under 5V, indicating a logical 1 state.
+The green trace should be near 0V indicating a logical 0 state on the inverter output.

 Press button A to make the input go to a logical 0 state.
 Both traces should move, the yellow from around 5V down to 0V, and the green from 0V up to near 5V.
-This shows the inverter circuit is working but the signals are too fast to see the propagation delay on the screen.
-To see them we have to capture the signal at the instant it changes and freeze the display.
+This shows the inverter circuit is working but about all we can see is two horizontal lines moving up and down as the button is pressed and released.
+The signals change too quickly to see the point where they make a transition from a logical 0 to a logical 1 or vice-versa.
+To see that we have to capture the signals at the instant they change and freeze the display.

 Press the "Single" button in the upper right.
 This tells the scope to wait for the next time the input matches the trigger condition, capture and display the signals, and then freeze the display so we can look at them.
-Now try pressing the buttons to change the output.
+Both traces will disappear from the screen since the scope is waiting for that trigger condition to occur.
+Now try pressing button A to change the input.
 The scope should acquire the signals as they are changing and display them frozen on the screen as shown in the picture below.

 Part 4: Sequential Circuits

 In this part of the lab we will build a small sequential digital circuit and measure how fast it can be operated.
 This circuit will use a register (remember this is the primary building sequential building block in digital circuits and can remember 1 value when you trigger it with a clock signal) and a combinational adder circuit (performs SUM = A + B in binary).
 The result of the circuit will be a 2-bit counter.
 You should eventually see two LEDs producing all the 2-bit numbers starting at 00 then progressing to 01, 10, 11, and then wrapping back to 00 again.
 A block diagram is shown below.